STEVE'S CATCH DUST & DIRT BREAKDOWN

 Using the Volume Rasterize Attributes node, attributes from the grains simulation (v, pscale) and additional attributes (density) are used to create volumes.
 These volumes are then sourced into the smoke sim.

-Effects Out of Houdini
+FX out of Houdini

 The finalized effects are then rendered separately using mantra to be comped in Nuke.